Plasma Freezers

 • Lose a lot of blood while taking blood thinners (these prevent blood clots – plasma transfusion adds necessary fluids and clotting factors to stop bleeding.)

-To keep FFP stable and viable it must be stored at − 18°C or colder to give it a shelf life of 12 months.
+To keep FFP stable and viable, plasma storage must be kept at -18°C or colder to give it a shelf life of 12 months.

 To extend the period of viability to 7 years, FFP should be kept at − 65°C.

-For personalised recommendations for suitable plasma freezers, don’t hesitate to contact our friendly, knowledgeable team.
-You can call or email us and we’ll get back to you as soon as we can.
+For personalised recommendations for plasma storage, don't hesitate to contact our friendly, knowledgeable team.
+You can call or email us and we'll get back to you as soon as we can.

 Plasma makes up the largest proportion of blood, around 55% of total blood volume and is made up of water, lipids, salts, and hormones.